Neftyr/Hardhat-NFT-Marketplace-TheGraph/README.md

 1. Home Page:
     * Show recently listed NFTs
+        * Index events with TheGraph
+        * Read from TheGraph
-        * If you own the NFT, you can update the listing.
+        * If you own the NFT, you can update the listing
         * If not, you can buy the listing
 2. Sell Page:
     * You can list your NFT on the marketplace